 Can you imagine the Facebook logo being red, bright yellow or any other color?
 The entire look and feel of your newsfeed would be altered.
 Maybe even to the point of wanting to gravitate to another social media platform.
-Though choosing a color for your app may seem arbitrary at first thought, it could mean the difference between success and mediocrity.
+Though choosing a color for your mobile app development project may seem arbitrary at first thought, it could mean the difference between success and mediocrity.
 Fortunately, color psychology has been studied extensively and you can apply the science directly to your business.

 Culture Shapes Color Psychology

 While much of the research on color psychology holds a great deal of truth, a person’s color preferences are dependent on personal experiences and background.
 Culture also plays a huge role in color preference, which is noticeable when you compare the United States, India, Mexico and countless other countries.
 In U.S. culture, we associate red with companies like Coca-Cola and Target, blue with Facebook and Chase Bank, green with Starbucks, and so on.

 The color wheel below shows several company logos, from the tech world and otherwise, along with the emotions their color is meant to embody.
 Do you agree with the words associated with each color?

 According to a study from Emerald Insights, up to 90% of the initial judgments made about a product or brand are based on color alone.
 Kissmetrics found that color accounted for up to 93% of the reason consumers purchased a particular product.
 They also found that companies who used the same color throughout their branding experienced an 80% increase in brand awareness.